-Among the best products we’ve seen this year is one called Leptigen.
+Among the best products we’ve seen this year is one called Dietspotlight Burn.
 The supplement contains clinically-tested ingredients, which have been shown to help accelerate metabolism and ignite fat loss.
 There’s no chatter about harmful side effects and customers are talking about seeing great results.

-Plus, the makers of Leptigen are even offering a Special Trial Offer, which shows how confident they are in their supplement.
+Plus, the makers of Dietspotlight Burn are even offering a special trial offer, which shows how confident they are in their supplement.

 Garden of Life Raw Fit is a meal replacement based on the idea of raw eating.
 The description claims it can help with weight-loss and hunger.
 One serving supplies 170 calories, 28g of protein, 10g of carbohydrates (0g of sugar) and 6g of fiber.